- Services

 Michelle Lawrence

-Michelle has over 29 years of experience in healthcare, nonprofit resource development, child advocacy and community outreach.
-Prior to KVC, she served as Senior Director of Community Giving for the Saint Luke’s Foundation, where she created a robust foundation program for Saint Luke’s South Hospital.
+Michelle has more than 30 years of experience in healthcare, nonprofit resource development, child advocacy and community outreach.
+Prior to joining KVC, she served as Senior Director of Community Giving for the Saint Luke’s Foundation, where she created a robust foundation program for Saint Luke’s South Hospital.
 She also served as Senior Vice President for Community Development at Sunflower House where she helped grow revenue tenfold.

-She earned her bachelor’s degree from Miami University (Oxford, Ohio) and Rockhurst University and her Certification as a Fund-Raising Executive from the University of Missouri, Kansas City, Bloch School of Business.
-Read more about her here.
+She earned her bachelor’s degree from Miami University (Oxford, Ohio) and Rockhurst University and her Certification as a fundraising executive from the University of Missouri, Kansas City, Bloch School of Business.

-Renny Arensberg is Executive Vice President of KVC Health Systems, a leader in child welfare and behavioral health with 1,600 team members at 38 locations nationwide.
+Renny Arensberg is Executive Vice President of Employee Engagement at KVC Health Systems, a leader in child welfare and behavioral health with 2,400 team members at 60 locations nationwide.
 KVC provides in-home family support, mental health treatment, foster care, adoption, and children’s psychiatric hospitals.
-Over her 17 years at KVC, Renny has become known for her unique combination of energy, insight, agility and authenticity that motivates her teams to high achievement and meaningful results for tens of thousands of children and families each year.
+20 years at KVC, Renny has become known for her unique combination of energy, insight, agility and authenticity that motivates her teams to high achievement and meaningful results for tens of thousands of children and families each year.

 In 2019, Renny shifted from leading KVC’s administrative Shared Services teams – Human Resources, Marketing & Communications, Development, Facilities and its Ball Conference Center – to launching a multi-year employee engagement initiative.
 She established a strong foundation for the needed culture shift by gaining executive and business unit leader endorsement for a partnership with Gallup.
 Renny generated urgency around value proposition for increasing employee retention, and created a vibrant mix of 9 trained Engagement Champions who are embedded in local teams.
 She branded the Q12 campaign with the tagline “Share Your Voice and Be Heard” and has conducted five agency-wide surveys now, achieving 90% employee participation in the latest one.
 First year results showed improvement in every aspect of engagement including a 19% increase in engaged employees.
 Renny is also a Gallup-Certified CliftonStrengths Coach, and is transforming KVC into a strengths-based organization having trained hundreds of associates.
 Ultimately, she’s a leader known for creating change one manager at a time through energy, leadership, creativity and the belief that you can have a great job and a great life.